facioquo/.github/CONTRIBUTING.md

 ## Submitting changes

 By submitting changes to this repo you are also acknowledging and agree to the terms in both the [Developer Certificate of Origin (DCO) 1.1](https://developercertificate.org), the LICENSE file in the code repository, and [GitHub site policy](https://docs.github.com/en/site-policy).
-License types vary across FacioQuo repositories; and when there is no LICENSE file, it means the code repository is private, proproprietary, and not open-source.
+License types vary across FacioQuo repositories; and when there is no LICENSE file, it means the code repository is private, proprietary, and not open-source.
 These are standard open-source terms and conditions.

 Do not commingle multiple contributions on different topics.
 Please keep changes small and separate.